 AZ provides support for medical or scientific education, advances in medical or scientific research, health or healthcare systems or disaster relief through financial or non-financial ToVs to legitimate, established organisations.

 AZ can provide this support through:

-- Contributions or Sponsorships (or referred to as Grants) to support initiatives in HCP Education, including education about healthcare systems and practices, Medical or Scientific Research, or Partnerships. - Donations to a non-profit or public sector healthcare organisation (HCO) intended to support their charitable mission and activities. - Donations and Grants to Patient Organisation (PO) - Donations and Grants as part of Community Investments to charities and other nonprofit non-HCOs are subject to separate disclosure and thus excluded.
+Contributions or Sponsorships (or referred to as Grants) to support initiatives in HCP Education, including education about healthcare systems and practices, Medical or Scientific Research, or Partnerships.

+Donations to a non-profit or public sector healthcare organisation (HCO) or Patient Organisations (PO) intended to support their charitable mission and activities.